evangipson/Terminal/README.md

 - Get the current networking information using the `network` command
     - Use the `help network` command to get information about valid arguments
 - Add new colors to the terminal by using `edit` on the `/system/config/color.conf` file, and adding a name and hex value
+- Contextual autocomplete for commands by pressing the tab key
 - Save your game by using the `save` command
 - Exit the terminal using the `exit` command (but not before using `save` to save your game)